 Sexual violence support

-These pages provide information about accessing support and advice if you, or someone you know, have experienced sexual violence.
+These pages provide information about accessing support and guidance if you, or someone you know, have experienced sexual violence.

 What is sexual violence?

-Sexual violence is often carried out by someone known to a person, for example a partner, spouse, friend, colleague or other family member.
-Sexual violence can also be committed by strangers, although it is much less common.
-Sexual violence can happen to anyone regardless of age, gender, race, sexual orientation, religion, class, or background.
+Sexual violence is often carried out by someone known, for example a partner, ex-partner, boy/girlfriend, friend, colleague or other family member.
+Strangers or someone unknown also carry out sexual violence, although this is less common.
+Sexual violence can and does happen to people of any age, gender, race, sexual orientation, religion, class, or background.
+People of all genders can experience sexual violence and it can occur in and outside of straight and queer relationships.